 DEQ

-Section 880.B.6: “The control panel shall be located to allow for access and shall be set a minimum of 30 to 42 inches above the finished ground surface elevation.”
+Section 880.B.6: “The control panel shall be located to allow for working access, taking into consideration the finished ground surface elevation.”
 [VR, DEQ – I support this option as it provides greater flexibility where there will be a lot of variability, and for a non-critical issue.]

-Section 950.K.3: The soil cover, with amendments as needed, shall be of a quality and character suitable to establish vegetative cover and promote oxygen transfer to the soil absorption field.
+Section 950.K.3: The soil cover, with amendments as needed, shall be of a quality, character, and fertility suitable to establish a vegetative cover that is uniform and sufficiently mature to survive and inhibit erosion.
 [VR, DEQ – this suggested language is based on 9VAC25-840-40 of the Sediment and Erosion Control Regulations, which state that a “Virginia Erosion and Sediment Control Plan must be consistent with … 3.
 A permanent vegetative cover shall be established on denuded areas not otherwise permanently stabilized.
 Permanent vegetation shall not be considered established until a ground cover is achieved that is uniform, mature enough to survive and will inhibit erosion.”]

-Section 966C: The longest dimension of the basal area of the pad, its length, shall be oriented parallel to the natural surface contours.
-Minor deviations from surface contours are acceptable as long as the bottom of the pad is level (at the same elevation across the bottom of the pad), and intersects a similar soil horizon across its surface.
+Section 966C: The longest dimension of the basal area of the pad, its length, shall be oriented parallel to the USGS topographic contour line closest to or within the pad area.
+Minor deviations from topographic contours are acceptable as long as the bottom of the pad is level (at the same elevation across the bottom of the pad), and intersects a similar soil horizon across its surface.
 [VR, DEQ – Illustration is very helpful.]

 Section 966: Pads and trenches may be used together in a single system when each zone follows the design criteria found in this chapter and are separated by a minimum of 6 feet between the sidewall of the pad and the trench.
-When multiple pads are used on a site, the pads must be separated by the width of the pad as measured perpendicular to the slope.
-This separation applies to reserve pad areas as well.”
+When multiple pads are used on a site, the pads must be separated by the width of the pad as measured perpendicular to the USGS topographic contour line closest to or within the area of the pad.
+This separation applies to reserve pad as well.”
 [VR, DEQ – suggested language is consistent with other suggested language for 996.C.]

 Joel Pinnix